 Annual fee: $0 introductory annual fee for the first year, then $65

-With an earnings structure similar to Capital One's Venture Card, the Barclaycard Arrival World MasterCard has sweetened its deal with a redemption bonus.
-Keeping your account in good standing means you get a 10 percent points rebate when trading part of your balance for travel statement credits.
-That means you're never out of rewards points, and it bumps this card's effective rebate rate to 2.2 percent.
+The Barclaycard Arrival Plus World Elite MasterCard has sweetened its deal with a redemption bonus.
+Keeping your account in good standing means you get a 10 percent miles back when trading part of your balance for travel statement credits.

-Cardholders also get free access to their FICO scores, a perk that costs $7 or more every month from many credit reporting agencies.
-No foreign transaction fees means cardholders save 3-5 percent compared to many airline rewards cards.
+Cardholders also get complimentary online access to their FICO scores, a perk that costs $7 or more every month from many credit reporting agencies.
+No foreign transaction fees on purchases made while you are traveling in another country means cardholders save 3-5 percent compared to many airline rewards cards.
 And Barclaycard, eager to expand their American footprint, will even waive the first year's annual fee for new customers.

 Annual fee: $0 introductory fee for the first year, then $89